 If you think your cat is hiding nearby, you can try putting out some strong-smelling fish when it gets dark.
 Do it at the same time every night, then try to keep watch from a distance to see if your cat will venture out to eat it.
 When he is hungry enough, he will venture out when he feels safe, which is normally under the cover of night.

 Note: Since writing this article, I've read advice not to put out strong-smelling fish at night in case it attracts predators and other big cats and therefore scares your cat from coming back.
 This is definitely something to bear in mind.
 It did work in Freddie's case though.
 We put it in an area where it was light enough to see who or what was eating it and watched the food.
 We only left it out for a short amount of time before he was back.

 Talk to your neighbours and ask them if they've seen your cat.
 Since most lost cats stay within a close radius of their home, your neighbours may have seen him recently and be able to help with your search.

 Each cat is different, and the scenario that has happened to them may depend on several factors such as their personality, whether they are an indoor or outdoor cat or whether something has scared them.

 For example, research has shown that indoor cats that have escaped are very likely to be hiding near your house.
 They have panicked and gone into survival mode, so are probably hiding within a three house radius.
 They are too scared to move and will probably not respond to your calls.
 They are hiding in silence so as not to attract any predators, they are following their survival instinct.

-In fact when any cat is hurt or scared they are very likely to go into hiding and not respond to your calls.
-You have to remember that the cat doesn't think like a human.
+In fact, when any cat is hurt or scared, they are very likely to go into hiding and not respond to your calls.
+You have to remember that cats don't think like humans.
 Even though they may recognise your voice, they may not respond to it because their ancestor instincts tell them its safer to remain quiet so as not to attract any attention.